mwarning/testmesh/README.md

   - incomplete!

 Notes:
- - the numbers differentiate between variants / compensate for the lack of creativity
+ - node identifiers are mapped to the tunnels IP address
+ - the hop count metric is used in all examples
- - DSR stands for Dynamic Source Routing (the path is encoded in the packet)
+ - DSR stands for Dynamic Source Routing
+ - AODV stands for Ad-hoc Distance Vector
+ - the number after a routing protocol name differentiates variants

 ## Usage